A Survey on Uncertainty Quantification Methods for Deep Learning

-Due to the complex agent and environment conditions and limited training states, there also exist two types of uncertainty sources: data and model uncertainty.
-Data uncertainty can arise from the intrinsic randomness in the interactions between the agent and environment, which causes randomness in the reward $R$, the transition functions $P$ and the randomness in next state value distribution.
-To characterize the data uncertainty arising from those sources, the distributional RL \cite{bellemare2017distributional} take a probabilistic perspective on learning the rewards functions instead of approximating the expectation of the value.
-Thus the approach can implement risk-aware behavior on the agent.
-Similar approach is proposed to quantify the data uncertainty in DRL aiming for curiosity-based learning in face of unpredictable transitions \cite{mavor2022stay}.
-The following work \cite{dabney2018distributional} extend the parametric distribution to non-parametric prediction interval methods to quantify the data uncertainty and avoid the explicit parametric format.
-The approach corresponds to the literature we discuss in section 5.1.
-On the other hand, given the limited training state space, there exists high model uncertainty.
-The DNN model may not learn the optimum policy function and miss the unexplored state spaces, which potentially give higher rewards.
-This means DRL model face a trade-off between exploitation and exploration.
-Exploration means utilizing what the model has learned and choose the best policy to maximize future rewards.
-Exploration refers to choose the unexplored state to learn more possible high state-action pairs.
+Due to the complex agent and environment conditions and limited training states, two types of uncertainty sources exist: data uncertainty and model uncertainty.
+Data uncertainty arises from the intrinsic randomness in the interactions between the agent and environment, affecting the reward $R$, the transition functions $P$, and the next state value distribution.
+To characterize the data uncertainty arising from those sources, the distributional RL \cite{bellemare2017distributional} takes a probabilistic perspective on learning the reward functions instead of approximating the expectation of the value.
+Thus, the approach can be used to implement risk-aware behavior in the agent.
+A similar approach is proposed to quantify the data uncertainty in DRL, aiming for curiosity-based learning in the face of unpredictable transitions \cite{mavor2022stay}.
+The following work \cite{dabney2018distributional} extends the parametric distribution to non-parametric prediction interval methods to quantify the data uncertainty and avoid the explicit parametric format.
+Meanwhile, given the limited training state space, model uncertainty also exists.
+The DNN model may not learn the optimum policy function and may miss the unexplored state spaces, potentially giving higher rewards.
+This means that the DRL model faces a trade-off between exploitation and exploration.
+Exploitation means utilizing the model's knowledge and choosing the best policy to maximize future rewards.
+Exploration involves selecting unexplored states to learn about potential high-reward state-action pairs.
 The challenge of effective exploration is connected to model uncertainty.
-The higher model uncertainty means the model are not learnt well on the given state and require more exploration on that sample.
-For example, deep ensemble Q-network \cite{chen2021randomized} is proposed to inject model uncertainty into Q learning for more efficient exploration sampling.
-To reduce the computational overhead, Dropout Q-functions \cite{hiraoka2021dropout} method is proposed to use MC-dropout for model uncertainty quantification.
-The following work \cite{osband2018randomized} demonstrates the previous ensemble and dropout methods may produce poor approximation to the model uncertainty in case where state density does not correlate with the true uncertainty.
+The higher model uncertainty means the model has not learned well in the given state and requires more exploration of that sample.
+For example, the deep ensemble Q-network \cite{chen2021randomized} is proposed to inject model uncertainty into Q learning for more efficient exploration sampling.
+To reduce computational overhead, the Dropout Q-functions \cite{hiraoka2021dropout} method uses MC-dropout for model uncertainty quantification.
+The following work \cite{osband2018randomized} demonstrates that the previous ensemble and dropout methods may produce a poor approximation to the model uncertainty in cases where state density does not correlate with the true uncertainty.
 To overcome the shortcoming, they suggest adding a random prior to the ensemble DQNs.